4d/docs/docs/API/imapTransporterClass.md

 #### Description

-The `.deleteBox()` function <!-- REF #imapTransporterClass.deleteBox().Summary -->permanently removes the mailbox with the given `name` from the IMAP server<!-- END REF -->.
+The `.deleteBox()` function <!-- REF #IMAPTransporterClass.deleteBox().Summary -->permanently removes the mailbox with the given `name` from the IMAP server<!-- END REF -->.
 Attempting to delete an INBOX or a mailbox that does not exist will generate an error.

 In the `name` parameter, pass the name of the mailbox to delete.